MabeDiaby/express-apis-json/README.md

 ### Build our models

-Currently we have two files where models should be.
+We need some files where models should be.
 Lets build them out before we attempt to use them.

 Here's an example for the Bookmark model, let's just talk through this.